On a nonlocal Cahn-Hilliard model permitting sharp interfaces: Preliminaries

 If $f\in\Va^\prime\cap L^2(\D)$, then $\norm{f}^2_{\Va^\prime}=(\G f,f)_{L^2(\D)}$.
 Moreover, owing to~\eqref{greens_prop1}, it also holds that

 For the nonlocal space $\Vb$ we distinguish between two cases:

-where an inclusion of the nonlocal flux conditions in the function space setting in {\it Case~1} is important as it will shortly become apparent.
+where an inclusion of the nonlocal flux conditions in the function space setting in {\it Case~1} is important as it will become apparent {shortly}.
 We recall the generalized \textit{nonlocal Green's first identity}~\cite{Dunonlocal2012}:

 Next, we define the inner product and semi-norm on $\Vb$: